 Exhibit Hall Specifications

-Exhibit Hall specifications, as provided by the Georgia World Congress Center, B and C Halls, are as follows:
+Exhibit Hall specifications, as provided by the Anaheim Convention Center, A - D Hall, are as follows:

 Hall B through D – ceiling height is 27'

 Halls B - D – ceiling height is 25′

 Linear Booths.
 Exhibit sidewalls may be as high as 8′, but shall extend only 5′ from the back wall.
 Any display material over 3′ in height may not extend more than 5′, measured from the back wall of the booth to the front of the booth, in order to permit a clear view from booth to booth.
 Rare exceptions to these rules may be granted by HAI show management, in its sole discretion, depending in part on booth location, but shall only be permitted with prior written approval from HAI show management.

 Static Booths.
 Will be located inside the convention center.
 Assignments are subject to space availability.
 Static area is for the display of aircraft or the display/demonstration of other products.
 Examples include water buckets, tug/tow equipment, vehicles, and enclosed flight simulators.
 Three-foot (3) draped divider rails will be provided for static display booths.
 Tables are allowed for the display of promotional materials only and may not exceed 3′ in height within 5′ of an aisle.
 Standard chairs are allowed.
 Absolutely no other furniture, office units, back or sidewalls, pop-up exhibits, or audiovisual will be allowed.
 Carpet, floor covering, overhead/hanging signage and specialty lighting will not be permitted in static booths.
 There will be no exceptions to these policies.

 Pop-up structures should be positioned to minimize visibility of unfinished backs.
 If not, masking drape ordered by show management will be required for all unfinished booths.